Skip to Main Content

 EBSCO eBooks: Saving Pages to Read Offline

-Depending on publisher-specified limits, up to 100 pages of an EBSCO eBook can be printed, saved or emailed as a PDF file (per user) from within the eBook viewer, however:
+Depending on publisher-specified limits, up to 100 pages of an EBSCO eBook can be printed or downloaded as a PDF file (per user) from within the eBook viewer, however:

 • Some titles may not allow for printing due to individual publisher-specified limits.